 Organized by the Electronic Sports League and E-Sports Entertainment Association, CS:GO Pro League (also called ESL Pro League) is the premier worldwide league for the game and features multiple month pro league seasons in Europe and North America, with 12 teams participating in each region.
 The CS:GO Pro League is scheduled around Valve’s Major tournament system and culminates in multiple offline finals held in England, Germany and North America at the end of the year.

 A professional esports league which broadcasts its events on North American television channel TBS, with Counter-Strike: Global Offensive as its primary featured esport.
 The ELEAGUE features sixteen of the best CS:GO teams picked from around the world competing in two 10-week league seasons annually, with a regular season, play-offs and championship finals.

 Dota 2 first released in 2013 and has established numerous professional competitions with the backing and involvement of the game’s developer and publisher, Valve Corporation.

-Dota Major Championships: A series of regional tournaments scheduled and sponsored by Valve and produced by third-party organizations such as ESL.
+A series of regional tournaments scheduled and sponsored by Valve and produced by third-party organizations such as ESL.
 Split into two tiers with the same rules, Majors and Minors, these events act as paths for qualification to The International at the end of the year and are run in China, Europe, North America, South America, Southeast Asia and Commonwealth of Independent States (CIS) regions.
 Majors have a minimum prize pool of $1 million (half from the organizer and half from Valve) while Minors have a minimum of $125,000 in prizes.
-The IEM Katowice is one of the key annual events in this series, with it held in Katowice, Poland, usually towards the end of February.
+Notable examples include the IEM Katowice in Poland and the Kuala Lumpur Major in Malaysia.

 FIFA 18 leagues and tournaments